hbctraining/Training-modules/RShiny/lessons/03_visuals.md

 <p align="center"><iframe src="https://hcbc.connect.hms.harvard.edu/Plot_hover_demo/?showcase=0" width="800" height="600px" data-external="1"></iframe></p>

-## Brush
+### Brush

 The last way that you can make your plots interactive is with brushing.
-Perhaps you notice a cluster on points in one part of your scatter plot that you'd like to invrestigate further.
-Brushing allows you to use a rectangle to select the points that you would like to interact with.
+Perhaps you notice a cluster on points in one part of your scatter plot that you'd like to investigate further.
+Brushing allows you to **use a rectangle to select the points that you would like to interact with**.
 We need a make a few changes to our UI to accommodate brushing:

 On the UI side: